CardboardTurtle/Cardboard-Fish/README.md

 Aliases/Commands in these dotfiles:

+GAMES AND FUN:

 "tetris" launches vitetris, a terminal based tetris game.

 "minesweeper" launches freesweep, terminal minesweeper game.

+"starwars" plays star wars.

+"coronachan" lets you watch the world burn.

+COMPUTER USE:

+"rofi" launches a Rofi window for launching applications.

 "install" installs a package with the APT packange manager